axonivy-market/doc-factory/doc/source/ivyaddons-guide/introduction/index.rst

 About |ivy-addons|
 ==================

-The IvyAddOns project is provided as a convenience utility project for Axon.ivy developers.
-It contains various reusable components, such as utility Java classes, CMS entries etc. The IvyAddOns project can be used as base project for own applications.
+The |ivy-addons| project is provided as a convenience utility project for Axon.ivy developers.
+It contains various reusable components, such as utility Java classes, CMS entries etc. The |ivy-addons| project can be used as base project for own applications.

+.. |ivy-addons| replace:: IvyAddOns